Our Verdict

 The shoes’ waterproof feature kept me dry during unexpected showers, ensuring maximum comfort throughout my hikes.

-While the break-in took a bit longer than expected, these leather boots eventually molded to my feet, offering a snug fit.
-The advanced traction rubber outsole provided stability on challenging terrains, and the lightweight design reduced fatigue during long walks.
+The break-in period took a bit longer than I expected, but eventually these leather boots molded to my feet, providing a snug fit.

-Compared to their previous version, the improved midsole cushioning delivered superior shock absorption.
+Compared to its previous version, the improved midsole cushioning delivered superior shock absorption.

-This being said, let’s jump straight into my Columbia Newton Ridge Plus II review, where I offer more insights into this boot’s features and performance.
+With that said, let’s dive into my Columbia Newton Ridge Plus II review for more insights into this boot’s features and performance.

 PROS